Yaroster/skoomaDen.me/src/content/blog/New Horizons The Hollow Evolution of a Beloved Series.md

 ## What Happened to the Heart of Animal Crossing?

 [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) lost something important: its spirit.
-[New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) had heart—letters from your dad, the town tree growing as a symbol of your progress.
+[New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) had heart—letters from your parents, the town tree growing as a symbol of your progress.
 Now, those small touches are gone.
-There’s no emotional anchor. <mark>Where [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) felt like a living, breathing community, [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) feels like a checklist of tasks to complete.</mark> The growing tree, the snappy conversations, the little things that mattered are missing.
+There’s no emotional anchor. <mark>Where [New Leaf](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Leaf) felt like a living, breathing community, [New Horizons](https://en.wikipedia.org/wiki/Animal_Crossing:_New_Horizons) feels like a checklist of tasks to complete.</mark> The fun activities, the snappy conversations, the little things that mattered are missing.
 What we’re left with is a beautiful but soulless shell.

 ![](image-125.png)